• Skip to primary navigation

 If you don’t have hazelnuts, you can easily substitute a different kind of nut.
 Pecans, almonds, pistachios, or walnuts would all be great for this dish.

 The panko is a bit harder to replace.
-You can use regular bread crumbs or ground up whole wheat crackers, but you will definitely lose some of the crunch factor.
+You can use regular bread crumbs or ground-up whole-wheat crackers, but you will definitely lose some of the crunch factor.

 Storing leftovers